 The goals of our survey were to evaluate the status quo of today's CRM activities with particular regard to critical success factors and common pitfalls.
 1,000 CRM executives in the German-speaking regions (i.e. Germany, Austria and Switzerland) were invited to participate.
 The survey was carried out from July to August 2004.
-An individually addressed email invitation to participate explained the purpose of the research and included a link to the survey's online platform.
 Finally, 89 online questionnaires were returned, which is a return rate of approximately 9%.

 The survey's respondents belong to a variety of different industries.
-The industry represented most often is "Banking/Financial Services" with 34% (see Table 1).
+The industry represented most often is "Banking/Financial Services" with 35% (see Appendix A).
 Furthermore, the respondents are mainly representatives of large-scale enterprises.
 The majority of the participating companies have a turnover of more than EUR 1 billion, more than 500,000 customers and more than 5,000 employees.
+Allianz, Deutsche Bank, Lufthansa, Audi and other renowned enterprises are among the participants.